Density estimation with LLMs: a geometric investigation of in-context learning trajectories: Experiments and analysis

 \section{Experiments and analysis}

-We visualize and analyze the learning trajectories of LLaMA on two types of target (ground truth) distributions: uniform and Gaussian.
-To provide context and facilitate interpretation of the 2D space, we embed the following additional reference points and trajectories: \begin{itemize} \item \textbf{Ignorance}: A point representing maximum entropy (uniform distribution over the entire support). \item \textbf{Truth}: A point representing the ground truth distribution. \item \textbf{Geodesic}: The shortest trajectory connecting Ignorance and Truth points \citep{Mao_2024}. \item \textbf{Gaussian submanifold}: A 1D manifold of centered Gaussians with variances ranging from $\infty$ to 0. \end{itemize}
+We visualize and analyze the learning trajectories of an LLM on two types of target (ground truth) distributions: uniform and Gaussian.
+To provide context and facilitate interpretation of the 2D space, we embed the following additional reference points and trajectories: \begin{itemize} \item \textbf{Ignorance}: A point representing maximum entropy (uniform distribution over the entire support). \item \textbf{Truth}: A point representing the ground-truth distribution. \item \textbf{Geodesic}: The shortest trajectory connecting the Ignorance and Truth points \citep{Mao_2024}. \item \textbf{Gaussian submanifold}: A 1D manifold of centered Gaussians with variances ranging from $\infty$ to 0. \end{itemize}

-Our experiments focus on LLaMA-2 13b, unless otherwise noted.
+For brevity, this section focuses on LLaMA-2 13B, as other LLMs yield qualitatively similar results, detailed in Appendix \ref{appendix: llama, gemma, mistral}.
 While LLaMA-2 has a context window of 4096 tokens (equivalent to $\sim$1365 comma-delimited, 2-digit data points), we limit our analysis to a context length of $n=200$.
 This limitation is based on our observation that LLaMA's DE accuracy typically plateaus beyond this point.